einargs/mypy/refinement_design.md

 - tuples of ints, both of any arity and specific arity
 - ints
 - None
-- maybe: bools (so that we understand not)
+- maybe: bools (so that they can be used for refined predicates)

 ## VC Generation
 For VC generation, the way it will work is that I'll have a binder that has a